-New report finds job creation dependent on funding from exiting mining companies
+Updated report finds job creation dependent on funding from exiting mining companies

-(Billings, MT) -- The collapse of the coal industry is devastating small communities across the Western United States, but reclaiming these mined lands quickly could create up to 4,800 full-time equivalent jobs per year in the critical two to three year period after mine closure according to a report released today by the Western Organization of Resource Councils (WORC).
-The report, Coal Mine Cleanup Works, estimates potential reclamation job creation for four Western coal states (Colorado, Montana, North Dakota, and Wyoming) and provides recommendations for decision makers to ensure cleanup is fully funded and employs the local workforce.
+BILLINGS, Mont. - The collapse of the coal industry is devastating small communities across the Western United States, but reclaiming tens of thousands of acres of mined lands could quickly create between 6,000 and 12,000 full-time equivalent jobs over a two- to three-year period, according to updated findings released today by the Western Organization of Resource Councils (WORC).
+For comparison, according to preliminary 2019 data, surface mines in the West employed 8,540 workers in 2019.

+The report, Coal Mine Cleanup Works, estimates potential reclamation job creation for seven Western coal states, and provides recommendations for decision makers to ensure cleanup is fully funded and employs local workforces.